Kurento/kurento/kurento-integration-tests/kurento-sanity-test/README.md

 kurento-sanity-test
 ==========

-This project implements a simple evaluation of Kurento (KMS, KCS and Kurento Clients).
+This project implements a simple evaluation of Kurento components

 What is Kurento
 ---------------